vezel-dev/novadrop/doc/game/resource-container-format.md

 [novadrop-scan](../tools/scan.md) tool.
 The key appears to be static; it does not change with each client build.

+The encryption key can be extracted from a TERA client.
+This can be done with a running TERA process or an
+[unpacked executable](https://github.com/alexrp/tera-re).
+The key appears to be static; it does not change with each client build.

 ## Physical Structure

 The overall structure can be described like this: